Career Advice Blog

 Once the interview gets over, never forget to follow up with the employer and thank him/her for the opportunity offered to you.
 Thereafter, all you can do is to wait for the response – either an invitation for the next/final phase, an offer letter, or rejection.
 If you are selected then it’s well and fine, but if you are rejected then remember that you have an ample number of opportunities lined up.
 So don’t get upset and learn from the feedback/mistakes and start prepping for the next.

 If you have made it through the interview and received an offer for the job of your dream, you may need two or three references from your present and (maybe) past employers.
 Select people who you personally know and are able to explain your skills and expertise relevant to the job.

 Executing Your Job Search Action Plan

-It’s totally up to you how you determine your timeline for implementing your job search action plan.
+It’s totally up to you how you create your timeline for implementing your job search action plan.
 It may take several days to a few weeks to submit your job application and get your interviews scheduled.

 Experts suggest splitting the whole time into small parts – each dedicated to a specific set of tasks – to keep yourself motivated throughout the job search phase.
 Also, make sure that you concentrate more on the quality of your applications rather than creating a huge pile of substandard ones.
 Applying for four to five jobs a day is more than enough.
-For round-the-clock update on job boards, subscribe to job alerts to have job posts directly in your inbox.
+If you want 24*7 updates on job boards, then subscribe to job alerts to have job posts directly in your inbox.
 Besides, you shouldn’t keep all your hopes on a single job.
 To increase your chances of getting a job as soon as possible, apply for multiple positions at the same time.